Mogady/FAQs-automatic-scraper/readme.md

 - zendesk: scraping Zendesk companies.

-the scraper read a list of companies and start scraping the info, it writes to json files, folder for each company.
+the scraper read a list of companies and start scraping the info, it writes to JSON files, a folder for each company.

 ### Zendesk:
-this is straight-forward one , Zendesk simply have a common patter in their URL,
+this is a straight-forward one , Zendesk simply have a common patter in their URL,
 ```python
 f'{company_domain}/api/v2/help_center/en-us/sections.json',
 f'{company_domain}/api/v2/help_center/en-us/articles.json'
 ```
-by simply telling the spider to follow those links you can get all the articles, and their sections which what I did in zendesk_spider.
+by simply telling the spider to follow those links you can get all the articles, and their sections which I did in zendesk_spider.

 ### general
-this is the tricky one, here the objective is to scrap any other help-center url by following the tree pattern if exist the tree patter is simply start_url>>start_url/categories>>start_url>>category>>article. to do that I keep recursively following the pattern while being careful, to avoid hitting urls that are not help-center articles. after that I store all the html content I get and start processing them as a tree looking for the last html page that contains the article and extract FAQS from it.
+this is the tricky one, here the objective is to scrap any other help-center URL by following the tree pattern if exists the tree pattern is simply start_url>>start_url/categories>>start_url>>category>>article. to do that I keep recursively following the pattern while being careful, to avoid hitting URLs that are not help-center articles. after that, I store all the HTML content I get and start processing them as a tree looking for the last HTML page that contains the article and extract FAQS from it.

 ## How to use